annotation/stam/README.md

 ### Class: Annotation Set

 An Annotation Set is a collection of annotations.
 There is no intrinsic meaning in them being grouped together.
 The set *MUST* be ordered, but this too is without intrinsic meaning.
+The actual data of the annotation is also held by the AnnotationSet.
+When serialising all annotations in the data model to file, it usually takes place at this level.

 ### Class: Annotation

 This represents a particular instance of annotation.
-The target of the annotation is indicated by the ``selector`` property, which in turn one of takes three forms:

-* A selector on the entire target resource rather than any particular portion of the text.
-This means the annotation *SHOULD* be interpreted as metadata.
-* A selector on a particular range of the target text, indicated by offsets.
+Each annotation *MUST* have at least one ``target``, multiple targets are possible.
+The target point to that which is annotated, the data of the annotation effectively associates a label with the target.

+The target is selected using a ``Selector``.
+It identifies the target and the part of the target that the annotation applies to.
+There are multiple types of selectors:

+* ``TextSelector`` - Selects a target resource and a text span within it.
+The text span *MAY* be noncontiguous.
+The span is specified through one or more offset pairs consisting of a ``begin`` and ``end``.
-  The ``begin`` and ``end`` attributes *MUST* describe the character position in NFC-normalised unicode points, relative to the data referenced by the  ``resource_id`` property of the selector.
-Indexing *MUST* be zero-based and the end offset *MUST* be non-inclusive and therefore larger than the begin offset.
+  These ``begin`` and ``end`` attributes *MUST* describe the character position in NFC-normalised unicode points, in text of the resources that is being pointed at.
+Indexing *MUST* be zero-based and the end offset *MUST* be non-inclusive.
-* A selector pointing to another annotation rather than directly to the text.
-This effectively enables *higher-order annotation* (annotations on annotations).
-If an annotation A has a selector pointing to annotation B, then annotation B *MUST* have annotation A included in its ``references`` property.

-The ``selector`` of the annotation identifies the target and the part of the target that the annotation applies to.
-There *MAY* be multiple selectors and there *MUST* be at least one.
+* ``ResourceSelector``  - A selector point to a resource as whole.
+These type of annotations can be interpreted as *metadata*.
+* ``AnnotationSelector``  - A selector pointing to one or more other annotations (enables higher-order annotation).

+An annotation *MAY* have multiple targets, this *MUST* be interpreted as the annotation as a whole applying equally to each of the targets individually.
+It would be functionally equivalent to having multiple annotations with the same data, each with one of the targets.

+In contrast, if the annotation has a selector that references multiple spans/resources/annotations, then this *MUST* be interpreted as the annotation applying to the conjunction as a whole.
+(Note for Web Annotation compatibility: Web Annotation can not express this, multiple selectors there means something different)

+In addition to the ``target`` attribute, there may also be a ``source`` attribute.
+If both source and target are set, the annotation is expressing a *relation* between the two selectors; in a graph sense it can be considered a label on a directed edge, whereas only having a target can be interpreted as a node label.

-The actual contents/value/body of the annotation (e.g. the tag or comment) is stored in a separate ``AnnotationData`` instance.
+The actual contents/value/body of the annotation (e.g. the tag/label/comment) is stored in a separate ``AnnotationData`` instance.
 This is done so multiple annotations with the exact same content require less storage space, and to facilitate search.
-Any further metadata on the annotation is similarly stored in ``AnnotationData`` instances.
-We make no distinction between data and metadata.
+We make no distinction between data and metadata here.
 Let's look into this:

 ### Class: AnnotationData

 This stores the actual content of an annotation.
 It is decoupled from the actual ``Annotation`` instances so multiple instances can point to the same content.
-The ``instances`` attribute of ``AnnotationData`` links to all annotations that instantiate this exact same content.
+The ``instances`` attribute of ``AnnotationData`` links to all annotations that instantiate this exact same content, this is effectively a reverse index to facilitate search.

+The actual value of the data is presented by a single key/value pair.
+The ``key`` *MAY* for instance denote the annotation type (none are predefined).
+The key can be assigned to a ``namespace`` to make explicit what paradigm is followed, and prevent clashes with possibly identical keys.
+Using a ``key`` is *RECOMMENDED* but *NOT REQUIRED*.
+Key uniqueness also *RECOMENDED* but *NOT REQUIRED*, i.e. there *MAY* be multiple annotations on the same data with identical keys.

-The actual value of the data is represented by the ``data`` property, which is a ``DataValue`` instance that holds the actual value along with its data type.
+The ``value`` property is a ``DataValue`` instance that holds the actual value along with its data type.
+For some data types (like Strings), it may also refer to a ``Vocabulary``.
+The vocabulary defines what values are allowed.

-The ``type`` of the annotation data also can be specified, this pertains to the type of the annotation.
-These types are not predefined by our data model, but are usually made in reference to some external vocabulary.

-AnnotationData is used both for

-For compatibility with Web Annotations, the use of the following type strings with ``Meta`` is *RECOMMENDED*.
+For compatibility with Web Annotations, the use of the following *keys* is *RECOMMENDED* with the namespace ``http://www.w3.org/ns/anno.jsonld``.
 See the [web annotation model](https://www.w3.org/TR/annotation-model/#other-properties) for further details, such as the cardinality for each of these metadata items.

+* ``body`` - The body of the annotation (encapsulated the actual value in the Web Annotation model)
 * ``creator`` - The data value represents the agent responsible for creating the resource.
 This may be either a human, an organization or a software agent.
 * ``created`` - The time at which the resource was created.
 * ``generator`` - The agent responsible for generating the serialization of the Annotation.